DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Masked Diffusion Language Models (MDLMs)

 \subsection{D3PM and MDLMs}

 Early attempts to apply diffusion to natural language processing primarily relied on continuous embedding diffusion~\cite{diffusion-lm} or multinomial diffusion~\cite{argmax}.
-Continuous embedding diffusion forced discrete tokens into the continuous embedding, and applies rounding to discretize it, which often incurs discretization error and semantic drift.
-Multinomial diffusion, while discrete, suffered from the limitation that it utilized a uniform transition noise, where any token could be corrupted into any other token in the vocabulary with equal probability.
-D3PM~\cite{d3pm} uncovered that the diffusion can be rrun directly in discrete token spaces via a structured masking process.
-By utilizing an \emph{absorbing state} (the mask token), MDLMs solved the efficiency and stability issues of previous diffusion language models.
-This architectural shift enabled the development of diffusion LLMs such as LLaDA~\cite{llada}, Dream~\cite{dream}, and Gemini Diffusion~\cite{geminidiffusion}.
+Continuous embedding diffusion maps discrete tokens to a continuous embedding space and requires a discretization step to recover tokens, which can introduce discretization errors and semantic drift.
+Multinomial diffusion operates directly over discrete token states, but commonly uses uniform transition noise, where a token can be corrupted into other vocabulary entries without reflecting linguistic structure.
+D3PM~\cite{d3pm} generalized diffusion models to discrete state spaces by formulating the forward process with structured transition matrices, including uniform, nearest-neighbor, and absorbing-state transitions.

-The primary contribution of D3PM to the birth of the MDLMs is the formalization of the absorbing state transition.
-In this context, the special mask token acts as an absorbing state; once a token is masked, it remains masked for the rest of the forward process.
-Absorbing state transition made MDLMs effective because it preserves the integrity of unmasked context.
-Unlike multinomial noise which corrupts every token simultaneously, the absorbing state allows the model to learn from a sequence that maintains the representation of unmasked tokens.
-This bridges generative diffusion model and masked language model which leverages global context of the word sequence.
+Among these choices, the absorbing-state transition is closely related to mask-based language modeling.
+In this formulation, the mask token is treated as an absorbing state: once a token transitions to the mask state, it remains masked for the rest of the forward process.
+Thus, a partially corrupted sequence consists of clean unmasked tokens and explicit mask tokens, rather than arbitrary corrupted vocabulary tokens.
+This provides a natural connection between discrete diffusion models and masked language modeling, where the denoising model reconstructs masked positions from bidirectional context.
+Modern masked diffusion language models and diffusion LLMs, such as LLaDA~\cite{llada}, Dream~\cite{dream}, and Gemini Diffusion~\cite{geminidiffusion}, build on this mask-based denoising formulation.